Reading time: 7 min.

 Many doctors now talk about the influence of our lifestyles and health choices on our hair follicles.
 It is now well-known that smoking causes hair loss, particularly in men.
 In fact, smoking more than doubles the likelihood of hair loss [1].

 On the other hand, extreme dieting, anorexia nervosa or general physical trauma may also be a reason for hair loss in your mid-20s.
-Care should always be taken to ensure a balanced diet and gradual, healthy weight loss with the support of a dietician if needed.
+Care should always be taken to ensure a balanced diet and maintain a gradual, healthy weight loss with the support of a dietician if needed.

-Hair loss due to stress or trauma
+Hair loss due to illness and medications

 Is there anything I can do about hair loss in my 20s?